Candlesticker

 Definition

-This pattern consists firstly of a white Marubozu and then a black Marubozu.
-After the white Marubozu, the market opens below the prior session’s opening, forming a gap between the two lines.
+This pattern starts with a white Marubozu followed by a black Marubozu.
+After the white Marubozu, the market opens below the previous session’s opening price, creating a gap between the two candlesticks.

 Recognition Criteria